 Lights, candles, action – it’s the holiday season again.
 Brightly lit decorations, elaborate meals and large gatherings are all part of traditional holiday celebrations.
 Unfortunately, these seasonal traditions also cause an average of 230 home fires each year, with an average of 4 deaths, 21 injuries and $17.3 million in property damage.

-East Topeka and Lawrence Homeowners can keep their homes and their family’s safe during the holiday season by understanding the dangers and taking some simple, commonsense precautions.
+Lawrence Homeowners can keep their homes and their family’s safe during the holiday season by understanding the dangers and taking some simple, commonsense precautions.

 Holiday Cooking Fire Facts

 - Thanksgiving Day has three times the average number of reported home structure fires involving cooking equipment.
 The two other peak days for cooking-related fires are Christmas Day and Christmas Eve.

 - Supervise items on the stove top.
 Fifty-eight percent of kitchen fires involve ranges: homes with electric cooktops have a higher risk of fire than homes with gas cook tops.